 - I review my holdings twice a year – usually at the end of June and the end of December

-- I look for holdings out of balance by 5% or more (meaning if my 60/40 portfolio is 62/38, I don’t bother rebalancing)
+- I look for holdings out of balance by 5% or more.
+This means if my 60/40 portfolio is 62/38, I don’t bother rebalancing

 - For my retirement accounts, I buy and sell without question as taxes don’t factor in

-- For my taxable accounts I skip the buying and selling and simply add new money to the assets that I need a higher proportion of.
-So, if my 60/40 portfolio was 70% stocks, 30% bonds, all new money I invest would go towards bonds until I got my portfolio back to 60/40.
+- For my taxable accounts the process is a little different.
+I skip the buying and selling and add new money to the assets that I need a higher proportion of.
+So, if my 60/40 portfolio was 70% stocks, 30% bonds, all new money I invest would go towards bonds.
+This is until I got my portfolio back to 60/40.

 Finally, as time goes on, you may realize that you need more or less money that you originally calculated.
 As a result of tracking your investments, you can make any necessary changes to your investment plan.